MeToRaFRev/GatewayscriptIntegration/readme.md

 ## Introduction

-In Gateway Script, many examples use callbacks.
-While this approach can be suitable for small scripts, it often leads to callback hell in more complex scenarios, making the code hard to understand and maintain.
-This repository demonstrates how to use the `util` module to avoid callback hell and create more readable, maintainable code.
+IBM API Connect and DataPower often use low-code blocks/actions for building integration logic.
+While these can be convenient for simple scenarios, they often fall short in flexibility and maintainability for more complex use cases.
+This repository demonstrates how to replace these low-code blocks with Gateway Script, providing more control and customizability.

 Your old policies: